 Floral tributes are displayed in the glazed atrium between the chapels.
 These usually arrive with the cortege and are placed in the Atrium by Funeral Director staff.
 Floral tributes are usually removed after 3 days but alternatively, they may be collected by family members during this time.

-Cremations can be booked at the following times each day:-
+Cremations can be booked Mondays to Fridays at the following times each day:-

-Cremations are usually booked on weekdays but we can book Saturdays and Sundays at an extra charge.
+Cremations are usually booked on weekdays but we can book Saturdays, Sundays and Bank Holidays at an extra charge.

 Forms for Cremation

 Please note, we do not advise that you print off or photocopy our forms in advance as they are subject to change and we will only accept the latest version of the form.